AJWest22/weather-app/weather-app/README.md

 ## **Development of Site**

 The following is a brief overview of the development of the site, including the development of the code used, and bugs solved.
-Any bugs that have been solved have been recorded in the [bugs](#bugs) section of this README.
+Any bugs that have yet to be solved have been recorded in the [bugs](#bugs) section of this README.
 This overview is divided into 3 sections: [Development Bugs](#development-bugs) [CSS Development](#css-development), [React Development](#react-development).

+### Development Bugs

+During development there were several bugs that were made that are worth mentioning:

+1. When trying to access the weather icon, description and code, when filtering the code, it couldn't be used using dot notation, like the others.
+I had to access it using chaining, this is why there are question marks around those objects.

+2. When filtering GroupThree there was an issue with the variables not locading and saying objects were undefined.
+This was fixed by rechecking the spelling of the variables/objects, and copying and pasting in the right values, and spellings.

+3. When making the CSS there was an overflow bug in the Group One heading, "Forecast for the Next Five Days".
+There is still a slight overflow, however it was significantly reduced by removing the margin-left on mobile.

+### CSS Development

+CSS is used to style the site, due to the project being asked the value functionality over a ploished look, basic CSS has been used.
+The colours used are from this [palete](https://colorhunt.co/palette/5800ff0096ff00d7ff72ffff).
+I chose blue as a main theme, due to one of the colours being #0096FF, which I figured looked like a sky blue, without being too bright and overwhelming.

+### React Development

+The React development of this site was a fun, and interesting challenge.
+I had worked a bit in React before, but not to this scale, and loved learning more of this framework.
+Emphasis was placed on ensuring all variables had suitable names and followed some kind of structure and the code used was readable.
+React Hooks was used to help filter the JSON file used in this project, and React Router was used for the navigation of the site.